DHTMLX/docs-suite/docs/combobox/api/combobox_getvalue_method.md

 @signature: {'getValue(asArray?: boolean): string[] | string;'}

 @params:
-- asArray 	boolean 	true, to return ids as an array of strings
+- `asArray: boolean` - true, to return ids as an array of strings

 @returns:
-- values 	string,array 	id(s) of options selected in ComboBox
+A string, or array that contains id(s) of options selected in ComboBox.

 @example:
 var id = combo.getValue();